asyrjasalo/dockoon/README.md

 ## Contributing

-On Git commit, hooks in `.pre-commit-config.yaml` will be installed and ran.
+On Git commit, hooks in `.pre-commit-config.yaml` will be installed and run.